-Black psychology is broadly defined as a special element of human nature and behavior, focusing specifically on African black people.
+Black psychology is broadly defined as a distinct aspect of human nature and behavior, focusing specifically on African people.
 Black psychology emerged from African psychologists’ struggles and stemmed from African philosophy.
-Western psychologists characterize African psychologists as inferior, and this view of the west of psychologists creates a racial model between western and black psychologists.
+Western psychologists characterize African psychologists as inferior, and this view of the west of psychologists creates a racial model between Western and black psychologists.

-No wonder black people’s psychological disturbance differs from their white counterparts.
-Also, the approaches used in psychological well-being are specifically built according to their belief and culture.
+No wonder black people’s psychological disturbance differs from that of their white counterparts.
+Also, the approaches used in psychological well-being are specifically tailored to their beliefs and culture.

 What is Black Psychology?

 It is easy to guess; black psychology is pretty bleak to almost all.
-This is mostly the term that is specific to a group of people.
+This is mostly a term specific to a group of people.
 Yes, you may have guessed it right.
-Black psychology refers to the understanding and psychological experience of black people.
+Black psychology refers to the study of the psychological experiences of black people.

 The psychology of this specific group of people matters to a great extent, as they are the ones who are continually facing color racism.
 Black psychology is derived from the struggle, inequality, and inferiority of black people and psychologists.